-experimental (in vitro) methods: human liver microsomes, hepatocytes and recombinant P450 enzymes (expressed in E. coli, or yeast cells)
+experimental (in vitro) methods:

+human liver microsomes, hepatocytes and recombinant P450 enzymes (expressed in E. coli)

+7th lecture

 Elimination / Excretion

 Elimination comprises all processes that lead to removing of a substance from a compartment.
 These can also be metabolic.
 Lipophilic substances can be excreted using bile [Gallensaft], hydrophilic compounds via urine.
 In general: